edurange/edurange-flask-docs/docs/instructor/instructor_page_guide.md

 The scenario information page is accessible by pressing the listed name of a scenario on the `Scenarios` table.
 The page displays various details about the selected scenario.
+Including student responses to scenario questions which can be found in the `Responses` tab.

 ![Scenario Info](/assets/inst/page_guide/scenarios/scenarioInfo.png)